-POWER BOOSTER (tm) is Indianapolis' premier indoor cycling studio, a high-tech indoor riding and coaching program put on by Marian University Cycling for the Indianapolis community at the Marian University Paul J. Norman Cycling Center, otherwise known as the “wattage cottage,” and at Matthew's Bicycles.
-The popular indoor cycling training series enters its seventh year of preparing Indy-area cyclists for a full season of training and competition through an established system of workouts that take place inside on state-of-the-art Computrainer© units.
+POWER BOOSTER (tm) is Indianapolis' premier indoor cycling studio, a high-tech indoor riding and coaching program put on by Marian University Cycling for the Indianapolis community.
+Founded in 2006 by Marian University’s Head Cycling Coach Dean Peterson, the popular indoor cycling training series enters another year of preparing Indy-area cyclists for a full season of training and competition through an established system of workouts that take place inside ont Computrainer© units.
 The advanced indoor multi-rider set-up allows the riders and coach to monitor, via digital screens, individual power (wattage), speed, distance ridden, caloric expenditure, and other metrics.
 A small-group setting of eight riders at a time allows coaches to see individual data and hone in on each rider’s specific training needs while riders are coached through designed workouts to build power and form on the bike.

 POWER BOOSTER is:

-- A fully-instructed indoor cycling training program designed to increase cycling-specific efficiency, power, and overall output
+A fully-instructed indoor cycling training program designed to increase cycling-specific efficiency, power, and overall output

-- An established system of workouts that takes place on an eight-rider Computrainer system and uses each rider’s individual power output as the guiding metric
+An established system of workouts that takes place on an eight-rider Computrainer system and uses each rider’s individual power output as the guiding metric

-- A system that includes pre- and post- class 20-minute power tests which can directly show the BOOST of power from the class
+A system that includes pre- and post- class 20-minute power tests which can directly show the BOOST of power from the class

 POWER BOOSTER is not: